hmgle/passt/README.md

 ## Ports

-To avoid the need for explicit port mapping configuration, _passt_ binds to all unbound non-ephemeral (0-49152) TCP ports and all unbound (0-65536) UDP ports.
+To avoid the need for explicit port mapping configuration, _passt_ binds to all unbound non-ephemeral (0-49152) TCP and UDP ports.
 Binding to low ports (0-1023) will fail without additional capabilities, and ports already bound (service proxies, etc.) will also not be used.

+UDP ephemeral ports are bound dynamically, as the guest uses them.

 Service proxies and other services running in the container need to be started before _passt_ starts.